Design and internals¶

 to the raw OS functionality rather than use

-- Controlling our own fate: I/O handling is pretty core to what trio
+Controlling our own fate: I/O handling is pretty core to what Trio is about, and

 selectorsis part of the standard library we can’t fix it and ship an updated version; we’re stuck with whatever we get.
 We want more control over our users’ experience than that.